 Clearance certificates on your rates account are required as part of the transfer process.
 This is to make sure that the account is up to date and there are no outstanding payments.
 You might be required to pay for a few months in advance on your rates account in order for transfer to happen.
 Any rates you pay for that fall after the transfer date are refundable.

 Similarly, if you are selling a property that has levies, you might be required by the body corporate to pay for a few additional months.
 This is generally to ensure that all costs are covered until transfer takes place, even if you move out beforehand and property stands empty.

-Bridging loans from lamna
+Bridging finance from lamna

 A lot of people have no choice but to move to their new homes before transfer has taken place on their house sales.
 Some of the payments involved in selling are also required upfront.
 This can make for a tricky financial situation when you haven’t received the proceeds of the sale yet.

 Fortunately, bridging finance can help you cover these costs.
 Bridging finance are issued based on the deed of sale on a property sale that is still in the transfer process.
 Once the transfer is complete, it can be paid back.

 At lamna, we can provide up to 75% of the expected funds from the sale of a property as bridging finance.